David Seaman: Arsenal

 In 1990, long before the current transfer window system had come to English football, there was still a transfer deadline a few weeks before the end of the season.
 Arsenal, who had won the league in 1989, wanted to sign Seaman, but the deal involved Arsenal's keeper John Lukic heading the opposite way on loan.
 Lukic did not want to do this, and the deal broke down and remained unresolved when the deadline passed.
 As soon as the season ended and clubs were allowed to buy players again, Arsenal manager George Graham came back for Seaman, with £1.3 million (at the time a British record for a goalkeeper) being the agreed fee.
 Lukic, who was highly popular amongst Arsenal fans, left to rejoin Leeds.

 Seaman's time at Arsenal coincided with one of the most successful periods in the club's history.
 The 1990–91 season saw Seaman concede only 18 goals when playing in every match of the 38-game season as Arsenal regained the league title.

 Arsenal won both the FA Cup and the League Cup in 1993 and supplemented this a year later with the European Cup Winners' Cup.
 Arsenal began their victorious League Cup campaign against Millwall and after two legs the game went to a penalty shootout.
 Seaman saved three of the four Millwall penalties from Malcolm Allen, Jon Goodman and Colin Cooper to help his side progress.

 In 1995, George Graham was sacked, and Arsenal came close to becoming the first club to retain the Cup Winners' Cup, with Seaman earning a reputation as a penalty-saving specialist after saving from Siniša Mihajlović, Vladimir Jugović and Attilio Lombardo in Arsenal's semi-final shoot-out against U.C.
 Sampdoria, all the while playing with two cracked ribs.
-However, Arsenal lost in the final to Real Zaragoza, at the Parc des Princes in Paris, when Nayim scored a goal in the final minute of extra time with a 40-yard lob over Seaman.
+Arsenal lost in the final to Real Zaragoza, at the Parc des Princes in Paris, when Nayim scored a goal in the final minute of extra time with a 40-yard lob over Seaman.

 In August 1996, Arsène Wenger became the new manager of Arsenal.
 Wenger rated Seaman highly and in 1998, Seaman helped the team to the Premier League and FA Cup double.
 In 1998–99, Seaman played all 38 league matches, conceding only 17 league goals as Arsenal came within one point of retaining the Premier League and lost in the FA Cup semi-finals to Manchester United.
 The following season Seaman managed to reach the 2000 UEFA Cup Final, which Arsenal drew 0–0 with Galatasaray, but lost on penalties.